Dollar Tree and Family Dollar Stores Finally Reach Settlement with OSHA

 Psychological Injury Compensation

-At Sadow & Froy, we get calls about psychological injuries such as post-traumatic stress disorder, psychological trauma resulting from an injury, and emotional distress resulting from issues at work.
+Home » Hot Topics » Page 2 At Sadow & Froy, we get calls about psychological injuries such as post-traumatic stress disorder, psychological trauma resulting from an injury, and emotional distress resulting from issues at work.
 In Georgia, there are very few circumstances where psychological treatment is found to be the responsibility of the workers’ compensation insurance company.
-The first question that must be addressed when we …
+The first …

 Workers’ Compensation Increases Company Accountability

-Workplace injuries are unfortunately common.
+Home » Hot Topics » Page 2 Workplace injuries are unfortunately common.
 Any time there is an injury, accountability should be demanded by individuals, the legal system, and the government.
 The worker should always receive benefits owed through workers’ compensation.
-However, when injuries occur because of repeated neglect of safety, not only should workers receive swift and fair compensation, but companies should implement changes.
-Workers’ Compensation advocates, …
+However, when injuries occur because of repeated neglect of safety, not only should workers receive swift and fair compensation, but …